 Monitoring sheets must be located in the Animal Facility.
 Those individuals named on the application are responsible for day to day monitoring of the animals will maintain these sheets.
 While template sheets are available, these must be adapted to the specifics of individual projects.
 Too frequently AECs receive non-customised template sheets which are not fit for purpose.
-The Animal Welfare Manager or Laboratory Animal Services can advise on any issue relating to monitoring arrangements.
+The Animal Welfare Veterinarian or Laboratory Animal Services can advise on any issue relating to monitoring arrangements.

-A set of model record sheets for the monitoring of mice during the establishment of a new genetically modified strain.
+A set of model record sheets for the monitoring of mice during the establishment of a new genetically modified strain:

 - Model Record Sheet 1:Neonatal Assessment (Day 1-Day 9) (PDF)

 - Model Record Sheet 2:Post-weaning to adult assessment (Day 10-Week 52) (PDF)